-The Conspiracy Drop was live between Thursday 29th April – Wednesday 5th May, check out Select More each week to be the first to explore the latest Drop.
+The Conspiracy Drop was live between Thursday 29th April – Wednesday 5th May, check out Select More to be the first to explore the latest Drop.

 Every other week, BBC Select brought audiences a curated collection of three thought-provoking programmes and an exclusive Take on a subject that touches us all.
 We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week’s Drop delves deep into the world of conspiracy theories, the myths surrounding a modern tragedy are exposed in 9/11: Truth, Lies and Conspiracies, a common conspiracy theory target is explored in George Soros: The Billionaire Global Mastermind? and the fears and failures of an infamous American President are exposed in Nixon in the Den.

-Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Conspiracy Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
+Start your BBC Select free trial with any of the streaming platforms listed below and watch The Conspiracy Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.